ionic-team/stencil-site/src/docs/framework-integration/react.md

 ### Add the React Wrapper Function to your Stencil Component Library

-With the React Output Target package installed, we can now configure our Stencil component library to build our React wrapped components.
+With the React Output Target package installed, we can now configure our Stencil component library to build our React wrapped components (within our React component library).
 In the `stencil.config.ts` file of your Stencil component library, add the React wrapper function

 ```tsx
 import { Config } from '@stencil/core';